exercism/website-copy/tracks/python/exercises/matching-brackets/mentoring.md

 Using recusion, a grammar can support [recursive descent parsing][recursive-descent-parser] which, with the help of backtracking, forms a type of a context stack.

 Python's standard `re` module does not support recursive regular expression.
-As such, it cannot parse context sensitive grammers.
+As such, it cannot parse context sensitive grammars.
 This is what makes it a poor fit for parsing context sensitive languages like HTML and matching brackets.

+For those eager to explore regex-recursion, the third party [regex][pypi-regex-module] module provides support for recursive regex in Python.

+[Rexegg][rexegg-site] also offers some great explanation and tips, as does this [Stack Overflow Post][so-recursive-regex-python].

 [chomsky-hierarchy]: https://en.wikipedia.org/wiki/Chomsky_hierarchy